jeongm/Algorithms/README.md

-# Chinese
+# Algorithms
-for saving Chinese dialogues
+Repository for many projects, but mostly for studying algorithm